TAP-lab/taplab-nix-config/README.md

     LC_TIME = "en_NZ.UTF-8";
   };

   # Enables the X11 windowing system.
-Not sure if this is actually needed for KDE Plasma
+Not sure if this is actually needed for KDE Plasma - might be for xwayland
   services.xserver.enable = true;

   # Configures the keymap in X11